The Montreal Center for Anxiety and Depression

 Enjoyed Sandra’s insights?
 Subscribe to our YouTube channel and Follow us on INSTAGRAM and FACEBOOK for daily tips, tricks, and inspiration.

-If you find it hard to prioritise yourself and your needs to rest, this is your reminder that you’re not the only one.
-At The Montreal Center for Anxiety and Depression we have top specialists who can provide you with the necessary tools to put yourself first without feeling guilty.
-It would be our absolute pleasure to match you with a therapist and guide you as you reclaim your right to relax.
+Do you find yourself constantly scrolling?
+Social media is designed in a way that keeps you lock in.
+At The Montreal Center for Anxiety and Depression we have top specialists who can teach you to draw boundaries and reclaim control over your social media feed.
+It would be our absolute pleasure to match you with a therapist who can help you build your emotional resilience.

 To find your therapist now, give us a call at 514 777-4530 today.
 We would love to help you, and get you started on your journey.
 Change your life… TODAY!